fabian-s/checklist/README.md

 Inspired by projects like [`{goodpractice}`](https://github.com/MangoTheCat/goodpractice) and [`{checkers}`](https://github.com/ropenscilabs/checkers), this package implements a semi-automated checklist for scripts and program files.

-Its ostensible primary purpose is to help people in my programming classes write better code (i.e., come to grips with me being uptight and obsessive-compulsive about spaces and indentation).
+Its ostensible purpose is to help people in my programming classes write better code (i.e., come to grips with me being uptight and obsessive-compulsive about spaces and indentation).
-It's actual primary purpose is to save me from having to write out repetitive nagging comments about sloppy homework.
+Its actual purpose is to save me from having to write out repetitive nagging comments about sloppy homework.

 ## Installation